niecestroa/dc-property-analysis-pro/machine-learning/regression/README.md

 Each model subfolder includes:
 - R script (`.R`)
 - Python script (`.py`)
-- Example dataset or data-loading template
-- Notes or a short README describing the workflow

 This layout highlights regression techniques while keeping the codebase modular and easy to navigate.